 9. Eat at the night market in the Gardens

-Instead of eating in your hotel take a stroll to the gardens near the port.
-From 6pm onwards the place is full of vendors ready to serve you fresh seafood, Zanzibar pizza and other amazing delicacies.
+Instead of eating in your hotel take a stroll through the gardens near the port.
+From 6 pm onwards the place is full of vendors ready to serve you fresh seafood, Zanzibar pizza, and other amazing delicacies.